Hearing Process

 Disposition upon Hearing:

 Usually the decision is made at the conclusion of the hearing.
 However, the Board may take the case under advisement.
 On most hearing days, you may call the office of the Board (720-913-3050) after 3:00 P.M. that day to be advised of what decision, if any, was made.
 The Board may call for an Executive Session under Article III, Chapter 1, R. M. C. to evaluate evidence including the credibility of witnesses.
 The motion and vote will be made at a session open to the public.
 The Action of the Board is typed, filed in the office of the Board, and sent to all parties of interest, and to the persons who appeared and signed the register in the office of the Board prior to the hearing.
 Appeals that are denied are administratively given thirty (30) days to comply with the order.
 This period includes the time for appeal to the District Court or request a Reconsideration from the Board.
-Findings of Fact and Conclusions are formally approved and adopted by the Board, and filed as public record, within two weeks after the decision.
+Findings of Fact and Conclusions are formally approved and adopted by the Board, and filed as public record, within twenty one days after the decision is made at the hearing.

 Reconsideration, Rehearing or Review